Search Results for "Children"

 Next Steps

-• For urgent concerns about a child’s safety or health, call NHS 111 or go to your nearest A&E.
+• For urgent safety concerns, call NHS 111 or go to your nearest A&E.

 This information is generated by AI using generalised information from this website.
 For personal advice, contact NHS 111, your GP or other healthcare provider.